spring-projects/spring-webflow/README.md

 # Samples

-The `./spring-webflow-samples` sub-directory contains several samples that can be built with Maven.
-More samples can be found in the `spring-samples` SVN repository: see [webflow-showcase](https://src.springframework.org/svn/spring-samples/webflow-showcase) and [webflow-primefaces-showcase](https://src.springframework.org/svn/spring-samples/webflow-primefaces-showcase).
+The `spring-webflow-samples` sub-directory contains several samples that can be built with Maven.
+More samples can be found in the [spring-samples](https://src.springframework.org/svn/spring-samples) SVN repository: see [webflow-showcase](https://src.springframework.org/svn/spring-samples/webflow-showcase) and [webflow-primefaces-showcase](https://src.springframework.org/svn/spring-samples/webflow-primefaces-showcase).

 # Downloading artifacts